kevin-leptons/tinybird/doc/cli/index.md

 * dest / string.
 Path to build directory.
 * --port, -p / integer / 8080.
 Port to listen.
 * --dist / boolean / false.
 Optimize build files.
+* --page-size, -s / integer / 16.
+Number of items in a result of a query.

 Build and serve document.